openlawteam/docs/docs/forms-flows/README.md

 ---
 meta:
   - name: description
-    content: With OpenLaw's Forms & Flows, you can take any legal agreement and turn it into a questionnaire or simple form.
+    content: With OpenLaw's Forms & Flows, you can take any legal agreement (or set of agreements) and turn it into a questionnaire, pull data from any source and manage legal wotkflows with reporting and notifications.
 Entire workflows can be created to manage the life cycle of a commercial agreement.
 ---

 # Forms & Flows Overview